 The performances for This Here and That There take place over 8 hours—the time of a normal workday.
 In Hannover, the performances spanned over several days.
 In the performance, the artist alternates through multiple arrangements of empty chairs that an attending audience might normally be sitting in.
 The arrangements sometimes follow straight lines, sometimes curves, and sometimes they form clusters.
 Without the audience, the performance appears at first contained by the roles of the performer, the chairs, and the space involved.
 That is, until realizing the audience is outside the frame of the performance, looking onward.

 Although she doesn’t enter the onlookers’ space, Horvat seems to break through the fourth wall—maybe even going beyond it.
 This occurs through parallel association alone; with the onlookers implicated by the “missing” audience in the chairs.
-When the performer trying out variations, it’s as if they are trying to decode what the audience might experience had they been sitting in the chairs.
+When the performer is trying out variations, it’s as if they are decoding what the audience might experience had they been sitting in the chairs.

-These lateral thought-processes are steps one often goes through when considering Horvat’s work.
+These lateral thought processes are steps one often goes through when considering Horvat’s work.
 In a recent conversation, she explained how she intentionally makes things appear a bit off in her work; dysfunctional and containing “glitches”.
-Not only does she consider the experience of moving through space when planning her work, but the larger context of space involving the architecture and even outside as well.
-Questions like “what can you do?” or “what can’t you do?” are raised.
+Not only does she consider the experience of moving through space when planning her work, but the larger context of space involves the architecture and even the outside as well.
+Questions like “What can you do?” or “What can’t you do?” are raised.
 These questions cause the viewer to form their own.

-Like the relationship between the chairs and audience, there is often a familiar component that leads one into her work.
+Like the relationship between the chairs and the audience, there is often a familiar component that leads one into her work.
 These objects connect with the viewer and act as an anchor.
-But then again, there is often an absurd, other-wordly quality—like the ankle-deep water in This Here and That There—that separates the event from a familiar context.
+But then again, there is often an absurd, otherwordly quality—like the ankle-deep water in This Here and That There—that separates the event from a familiar context.
 In this surreal setting, the conventions surrounding the work begin to strip away.
-The viewer becomes, like the artist arranging the chairs, an attendant to the objects within the spaces they are presented in.
+The viewer becomes—like the artist arranging the chairs—an attendant to the objects within the spaces they are presented in.

 This level of audience participation —where the audience experiences both a physical and imaginative integration into the work— is a common element in Horvat’s oeuvre.
 In a recent group show at the Kunsthalle Wien, for example, a work titled Balance Beam stands out.
 The work (which has appeared in various renditions over the years) includes some 100 found cylindrical or round objects placed along the length of three planks balanced precariously across the backs of four chairs.
 Being round, each of the objects has the immediate potential of rolling off the planks.